 Erythema and pain localized to the bite suggest infection.
 Tenderness along the course of a tendon suggests spread to the tendon sheath.
 Pain worsening significantly with motion suggests infection of a joint or tendon sheath.

-The diagnosis of infected bite wounds of the hand is clinical, but if the skin is broken, x-rays should be taken to detect fracture or teeth or other foreign bodies that could be a nidus of continuing infection.
+Although the diagnosis of infected bite wounds of the hand is clinical, radiographs should be taken to detect fracture or teeth or other foreign bodies that could be a nidus of continuing infection.

 Treatment of infected bite wounds of the hand includes surgical debridement, with the wound left open, and antibiotics.